 Keep scrolling for the full list of trends to look out for in 2021.

-Bold statement pieces, playing with scale and plenty of vintage accents are all going to be major this year.
-64% of interior designers are planning to incorporate bold statements into their 2021 designs, according to the CB2 report.
+Bold statement pieces that play with scale and plenty of vintage accents are all going to be major in 2021.
+In fact, 64% of interior designers plan to include bold statement pieces, according to the CB2 report.

-"We’re seeing a lot of nontraditional uses of scale in recent design work," Andrea Erman, CB2 Lead Product Development says.
+"We’re seeing a lot of nontraditional uses of scale in recent design work," says Andrea Erman, Product Development Lead at CB2.
 "A large pendant over a nightstand or a tiny cafe table.
 It’s a fun way to play.”

 Building a Better WFH

-You heard it here first: open concept is out.
-With many people working from home full-time, the need for compartmentalism is bigger than ever.
+You heard it here first: Open concept is out.
+With many people working from home full-time, the need to compartmentalize work and life is bigger than ever.
 That means separate dining rooms, plenty of office space, and maybe even room for a bar or at-home gym.
-Parlor style seating is also trending.
+Parlor-style seating is also trending.
 After all, it's way more fun to take a work call in different seating vignettes.

-According to interior designers, upholstery (namely cozy accent chairs) is going to be the most requested item from clients this year.
-The fabric of choice?
+According to interior designers, the most sought-after item in 2021 is going to be upholstery—comfy accent chairs, for example.
+The fabric that's most in demand?
 Velvet, 42% of designers say.

 To bring comfort to your home, consider adding textures and textiles.